- Home

 - Avoid people who are sick if possible

 Whooping cough, or pertussis, is a highly contagious disease that can be deadly for babies.
 Whooping cough can cause uncontrollable, violent coughing, which often makes it hard to breathe.
-Its “whooping” name comes from the sharp breath intake sound right after a coughing fit.
-In babies, this disease also can cause life-threatening pauses in breathing with no cough at all.
+The “whooping” name comes from the sharp breath intake sound right after a coughing fit.
+In babies, this disease can also cause life-threatening pauses in breathing with no cough at all.
 Whooping cough is especially dangerous to babies who are too young to be vaccinated themselves.
 Mothers should get the whooping cough vaccine during each pregnancy to pass some protection to their babies before birth.
 It is very important for a baby to get the whooping cough vaccine on time so they can start building their own protection against the disease.

 Cases of whooping cough are reported in Colorado every year.
 If you or your child gets whooping cough, you may be required to stay out of school and be restricted from travel for at least 5 days.
 Since 2010, between 15,000 and 50,000 cases of whooping cough have been reported yearly in the United States.